roypu1998/Calculator_GUI/README.md

 Basic calculator implements in Python using Tkinter.

 # Running Calculator:
-* Run git clone 'https://github.com/roypu1998/Calculator_GUI.git' to clone the repository.
+* Run git clone `https://github.com/roypu1998/Calculator_GUI.git` to clone the repository.

-* Run 'calculator_GUI.py' for running the calculator.
+* Run `calculator_GUI.py` for running the calculator.

 # Another information:
-* Button del - to delete the last char on the string Entry.
+* Button `del` - to delete the last char on the string Entry.

-* Button clear - to clear the string from Entry.
+* Button `clear` - to clear the string from Entry.

 * In addition - there is log file that created when create instance of Calculator and it's contain exceptions and log in/log out records.